Technological Educational Institute of Central Greece: Εxchange program

 An exchange student is an incoming from abroad or outgoing to abroad, at an affiliated HE Institution of the TEI of Central Greece.

 The duration of exchange is 1 term (semester) or 1 academic year.
 The affiliated institution can be a partner HEI located in Erasmus partner countries through inter-institutional agreements between HEIs.

-Official language of instruction at ΤΕΙ is Greek.
+The official language of instruction at TEIs is Greek.
 It generally requires a B2 English language level, according to the Common European Framework of Reference for Languages (CEFR), which is equivalent to a total score of 72 in TOEFL or a total score 6 score in IELTS.
 Before applying to the TEICG's Erasmus Office, it needs to be nominated by student's home institution having a valid bilateral agreement between TEICG institution.

 The European Health Insurance Card (EHIC) from their home countries is obligatory for Erasmus EU/EFTA students.
 If they do not have national health insurance in their home country (it cannot obtain the European Health Insurance Card) then have two options, they can purchase health insurance in their home countries or join the Greece National Health System.
 Students from any other non-EU/EFTA country must have a private health insurance.
 The TEI does not offer accommodation, and students have to make house arrangements by themselves.
 Non-EU/EFTA students must follow the visa regulations foreseen for every specific country.
 The TEICG has a student restaurant in its South Site where Erasmus students can have meals at a reduced price.
 The Erasmus Student Network (ESN) Greece is a non-profit organization for the Erasmus Student Affairs.